phytec/partup/doc/layout-config-reference.rst

    Enable and select the boot partition.
 0 to disable boot partitions.

 ``binaries`` (sequence)
-   Input data for the boot partitions.
+   A sequence of binaries to copy to the boot partitions.
+See :ref:`binaries`.
    This keyword is optional.

+.. _binaries:

+.. rubric:: Binaries

+Binary files are specified by a scalar named ``binaries`` containing a sequence of mappings with at least an ``input``.

 ``input-offset`` (integer/string)
    Offset of the input data to be written.
 This keyword is optional.